 Method

-- Add crushed makhana + nuts and roast lightly.
+- Add dry fruits and makhana; roast lightly.

-- Cool slightly; mix mishri/jaggery, coriander powder, cardamom.
+- Let it cool slightly, then mix mishri, coriander powder, and cardamom.

-- Optional: a tiny pinch of haldi for warmth.
+- Add a very small pinch of haldi for warmth (optional).

 Ingredients